+Disclaimer: Some of the links within this post are affiliate links.
 This means if you click on them and make a purchase I might earn a small commission at no additional cost to you.
 These commissions, although small, do nonetheless help towards paying the costs associated with running this website.
+For further information please see our privacy policy and cookie policy.
+In addition if you wish to ensure that your personal information is not passed on to third party advertisers you can request that via our Do Not Sell or Share My Personal Information page.

-Why Travel Overland To Istanbul
+Why Travel to Istanbul

 As part of InterRail’s 50 year anniversary celebrations they ran a special promotion offering an old codger like me three months rail travel throughout Europe for the grand sum of £341.00.